-At December 31, 2010, we employed 44 full-time and 1 part-time employees, the majority of which were employed at our manufacturing facility in a production function.
-The remaining employees were involved in an executive, marketing or administrative capacity.
+At December 31, 2011, we employed 49 full-time employees, the majority of which were employed at our manufacturing facility in a production function.
+The remaining employees were involved in an executive, sales, marketing or administrative capacity.
 None of our employees are covered by a collective bargaining agreement or are members of a union.